gilpanal/beatbytebot_api/README.md

 ## Summary:
 This is the endpoint for the web application: https://github.com/gilpanal/bunchofsongs It is also recommended to run the bot project to test the API properly, as the creation of new entries at the DB requires of a first input from a Telegram channel/group processed by the bot.
+You can also grab the file `testDB.json` at `test` folder [link]https://raw.githubusercontent.com/gilpanal/bunchofsongs_api/master/test/testDB.json[link] and directly import into Firebase DB to simulate the Bot input.

 ## Requirements:
 - Node.js (v14)